+CAR #:

-PART A
+PART A Т. ,

 Date: Issue by:

 Source:

-Internal Audit Management Review
+☐ Internal Audit ☐ Management Review

-Non-conformance Report #: Other:
+□ Non-conformance Report #: Other:

 Description of the issue/concern:

 PART B

-Assigned to (Team Leader): Date Due: What is the root cause of the problem/potential problem 1?
-Describe action to be taken (include timelines if necessar y): Can the effectiveness of action be measured and if so how w?
-Follow up date: Assigned to: Which documents need to be changed?
+Assigned to (Team Leader): Date Due:

+What is the root cause of the problem/potential problem?

+Describe action to be taken (include timelines if necessary):

+Can the effectiveness of action be measured and if so how?

+Follow up date: Assigned to:

+Which documents need to be changed?

 PART C

-/as action taken effective?
+Was action taken effective?

-ocument Change complete 🗌 Yes 🔄 Not applicable
+Document Change complete Yes Not applicable

-CAR complete?
+Is CAR complete?

-Signature QMS Representative and Implementation Lead
+Signature QMS Representative and Implement Date ntation Lead

-ate